 Ditto the response from fans of Everton FC, Liverpool's bitter rivals.
 The sight of blue-and-white Everton scarves among the floral tributes laid down in memory of the dead is a bright moment during a dark time in British football history.

-This Troper lives in Hillsborough, I often pass the memorial, and let me tell you one thing: there are always football scarves there, and not just Liverpool and Nottingham Forest scarves, scarves from teams all over the country, from Plymouth to Celtic.
+There are always football scarves at the memorial to the Hillsborough dead, and not just Liverpool and Nottingham Forest scarves, scarves from teams all over the country, from Plymouth to Celtic.

-In the immediate aftermath of the disaster, not only did wives of the Liverpool team help traumatized families, but Kenny Daglish made sure that at least one member of staff attended every furneral, with Dalglish himself attending several, including 4 in one day.
+In the immediate aftermath of the disaster, not only did wives of the Liverpool team help traumatized families, but Kenny Dalglish made sure that at least one member of staff attended every funeral, with Dalglish himself attending several, including 4 in one day.
 Regardless of what you think of the man, that was noble.

 The disaster also influenced the outcome of the league, since it caused Arsenal's match against Liverpool to be postponed until the end of the season, both teams were aiming for the title.
 When the match was finally played, the Arsenal players all walked out with bouquets of flowers; which they then handed to the crowd.